 The corn islands are two islands of the Caribbean coast of Nicaragua.
 There is big corn and the more popular island to visit is little corn aka.
 Isla Pequeña del Maíz.
 There are no cars, but there is really no need for cars on an island you can hike around in about 4 hours.
 The vibe is extremely relaxed and you can feel life slow down while you are there.
 What makes this place extra special is that it isn’t overrun by tourists yet.
 It’s a popular destination, but we often shared the beach with just few other people.
 This may however change in the future.

 How to get to the Corn islands

-If you’re in an adventurous mood you will have to take the bus, ferry, boat etc. You’ll probably be traveling for a few days.
+If you’re in an adventurous mood you can also take the bus, ferry, boat etc. to get to the islands.
+You’ll probably be traveling for a few days.
 I haven’t done this, but luckily other people have.
 For an extensive guide on how to get to the Corn Islands without flying you can read this guide.
-If you make it to the islands this way you are allowed to brag about it;)
+If you make it to the islands this way you get bragging rights for life;)

 What to do on the Corn islands